Ocean's Eleven: Plot

 Rusty calls Benedict and reveals the robbery, blackmailing him to surrender half the cash to a van waiting outside or else all the money will be blown up.
 Verifying the compromised vault by camera, Benedict complies, but has his men pursue the van while summoning a SWAT team to retake the vault.
 During the SWAT team's assault the explosives are detonated, destroying the remaining half of the cash while the thieves seemingly escape.
 Meanwhile, the van is discovered to be under remote control and the money bags filled with paper advertisements.
 Benedict dismisses the SWAT team before realizing that the video footage was faked because the Bellagio logo, a recent addition, was not on the vault's floor; the footage was from the team's replica vault.

 It is revealed that, after intercepting the 911 call, the team entered the casino disguised as SWAT members and left the vault with duffel bags containing over $160 million in cash.
 Danny returns to the secure room before Benedict arrives to confront him.
 Tess receives a call telling her to watch her TV which shows a surveillance camera feed of Danny tricking Benedict into admitting that he would give up Tess in exchange for the money's return.
 Unable to connect Danny to the heist, Benedict instead gets him arrested for parole violation; Danny and Tess reconcile before he is taken away.
-As dawn breaks, the remaining team contemplate their victory before going their separate ways.
+As dawn breaks, the remaining team contemplates their victory before going their separate ways.

 Several months later, Danny is released from prison and picked up by Rusty and Tess.
 They drive off, knowingly followed by Benedict's men.